 Follow Their Interests

-If we have set our weekly schedule and something comes up, like “mum, what is Brexit” we stop what we are doing, and answer the question.
+If we have set our homeschool schedule and something comes up, like “mom, what is Brexit” we stop what we are doing, and answer the question.

 If there is a question that comes up in the day I will try my best to answer it immediately.
 It could take all day to find the answer, but we keep the conversation open.

-If its not Working, Change It
+If it’s not Working, Change It

-Is something in your homeschool not working?
-Change it!
 You are now in control of your child’s education.
-You know your child better than any one else.
-If playing games is working, but work books are not, then spend more time playing with your children.
+You know your child better than anyone else.
+If playing educational board games is working, but workbooks are not, then spend more time playing with your children.